 A GreenTech software roadmap should include five parts: a sustainability data model, operational workflows that can act on that data, cloud and infrastructure efficiency controls, reporting evidence for leadership or compliance, and a phased delivery plan that starts with one measurable use case.

 Do not begin with a broad platform promise.
 Begin with one decision the software should improve.
 For example, a logistics team may want to reduce failed delivery attempts, a SaaS company may want to lower idle cloud spend, or a manufacturer may want supplier-risk visibility before procurement decisions.
-Each case needs different data, integrations, and governance.
+Each case needs different data, integrations, governance, and operating metrics.

 | Roadmap Layer | What It Answers | Typical Software Work |